-19. Wilted vegetables can be thrown into slow cooker to make a hearty comfort meal.
+19. Wilted vegetables can be thrown into a slow cooker to make a hearty comfort meal.

-20. Cut up cooked potatoes and pan fry them for breakfast as hashbrowns or omelette filler.
+20. Cut up cooked potatoes and pan-fry them for breakfast as hashbrowns or omelet filler.

 21. Leftover boiled or baked potatoes can be mashed up to make shepherd’s pie and fish or crab cakes.